 Did You Know Blue Had No Name?

-Did You Know Blue Had No Name? was made with the generous support and assistance from the Canada Council for the Arts, the Barbara Spohr Memorial Award & Fleck Fellowship from the Banff Centre, the Lower Manhattan Cultural Council's Workspace program, and Shandaken Projects.
+Did You Know Blue Had No Name? was made with the generous support and assistance from the Canada Council for the Arts and the Barbara Spohr Memorial Award & Fleck Fellowship from the Banff Centre.
+This work was made on artist residencies at the Lower Manhattan Cultural Council's Workspace Program, the Banff Centre and Shandaken Projects.
 Special thanks to the Bibliothèque de Genève for providing access to H.B. de Saussure's original cyanometers.